-Quayside MediaCity has revealed that an exciting new development offering waterfront dining and drinking will launch in summer 2023.
+Quayside MediaCity has revealed that an exciting new development offering waterfront dining and drinking will launch in September 2023.
 The Central Bay complex in Salford will house the Kargo food hall, and Kargo Market, all under its 25,000 square foot floorplan.

 Central Bay aims to provide exciting food and drink experiences for visitors, while sitting at the heart of cultural landmarks such as The Lowry, Imperial War Museum North and Coronation Street’s studios.

 With more than 2,000 square foot of south-facing outside terrace space to enjoy, up to 600 visitors to Central Bay will be able to enjoy unrivalled views of some of Manchester’s most iconic landmarks – including Old Trafford football ground.
 Add that to the list of destinations for us Mancs when we get the tiniest bit of sun.

-Central Bay will house four new independent restaurants, 13 kitchens, pop-up events, indie markets, live music performances and recreation space for children, with more announcements to come.
+Central Bay houses four new independent restaurants, 13 kitchens, pop-up events, indie markets, live music performances and recreation space for children, with more announcements to come.
 It’s set to be a real community hub and a logical next step for the Salford Quays area, given its development in the past decade.

-As works progress on the £3.5 million transformation of the waterfront stretch, developers will be working with local artists to ensure Central Bay’s heritage is reflected and celebrated across the destination’s design, from the branding, signage and artwork, through to the re-imagined shipping containers.
+As works progressed on the £3.5 million transformation of the waterfront stretch, developers worked with local artists to ensure Central Bay’s heritage is reflected and celebrated across the destination’s design, from the branding, signage and artwork, through to the re-imagined shipping containers.

-Hopefully the opening of Central Bay will herald the arrival of warm weather so we can sit outside on the terrace for days on end, but if not, it’s nice to know we can shelter inside.
+Central Bay also offers a terrace where customers can sit outside on those rare warmer days, but if not, it’s nice to know we can shelter inside.